Exmark Z Turf Equipment Backyard Life

 Think back on your mowing over the last year and identify any persistent problems.
 Were there areas where you couldn’t get your mower between two trees, and were forced to trim that spot by hand?
 Does your lawn have awkward low spots that were hard to mow?
 Did odd angles make certain spots difficult to move in and out of?
 If you answered yes to any of these questions, use these design tips to create a more ‘mower friendly’ yard.

-Use planters and pots if you have a deck or patio.
-Choosing large containers rather than planting in the ground will let you skip having to mow around plants entirely.
+If you have a deck or patio, choosing large containers rather than planting in the ground will let you skip having to mow around plants entirely.
 Container gardening has some definite benefits, too.
 For one, you can rearrange plant layout simply by moving the pots. letting you change how your yard looks.
 And in colder climates, pots let you grow more tropical plants, like citrus, fig and even banana trees, and move them indoors to overwinter.

 If you have an uneven lawn with holes or low spots, plan now to fill them in.
 You could also consider smoothing out steep grades that make mowing difficult.